skyformat99/Hermes/DESIGN.md

   // We start by declaring our protobuf message auto message = std::make_shared<package::message>();

-  // Asynchronous send of a serialized version of the message without providing callback. protobuf::async_send("127.0.0.1", "8080", message);
+  // Asynchronous send of a serialized version of our message without providing callback. protobuf::async_send("127.0.0.1", "8080", message);

-  // Asynchronous send of a serialized version of the message with callback
+  // Asynchronous send of a serialized version of our message with callback
-  // given as lambda in parameters. protobuf::async_send("127.0.0.1", "8080", obj, [](){
+  // given as lambda in parameters. protobuf::async_send("127.0.0.1", "8080", message, [](std::size_t bytes){

+    std::cout << "bytes sent: " << bytes << "\n";
-      // do_some_stuff
+    // do some stuff
   });

-  // Predict ending of asynchronous operations is impossible that's why 'async_send'
+  // Predict ending of asynchronous operations is impossible that's why 'async_send' cannot
-  // cannot return a std::shared_ptr like its counterpart 'send'.
+  // return a std::shared_ptr like its counterpart 'send'.
-  // For this reason, you have to pass a shared protobuf message to 'async_receive'
+  // For this reason, you have to provide a raw pointer of a protobuf message using get() method
+  // of std::shared_ptr to 'async_receive'.
-  // as parameter.
-There are two cases.
-First, you do not provide a callback, the shared message
+  // There are two cases.
+First, you do not provide a callback, the protobuf message
-  // parses the string received when the internal asynchronous handler is called by the
+  // parses the string received when the internal asynchronous handler is called by the receive // operation.
-  // receive operation.
 If you provide one, you could do the parsing in your function.

   auto response = std::make_shared<package::message>();